This page documents the API of fluid.cell, the primitive of the reactive library underlying Fluid Infusion 6.

 Cell.computed constructs or tears down a computed relationship between a target cell (this one) and one or more source cells

-function manages to reference in its surrounding scopes as it executes will also be tracked and schedule a reinvocation
+function references as it executes will also be tracked and schedule a reinvocation

 of the function, following the standard tracking semantics of commodity signals implementations.